uludag/nosql-biosets/readme.md

-# Project aim
+# Project aim and summary

 We want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
+Datasets are selected based on their quality and their popularity in modern bioinformatics research.

-In the early stages of the project only Elasticsearch was supported.
+In the early stages of the project only indexing with Elasticsearch was supported.
-Later, we have implemented MongoDB support as well.
+Later, we have implemented MongoDB support for all the datasets already included in the project.
+Recently we have started adding Neo4j and PostgresSQL support as the 3rd database option for few datasets (IntEnz, HGNC, PubTator).

 ## Datasets supported